 Finally, we went to an exhibit called the Gizmo Factory that was all about fun with physics.
 The kids got to reflect lasers through fog via mirrors, pull themselves up in a chair with pulleys, see how a computer translated their dance into sounds, play a laser harp, and watch water and a ball defy gravity.

-All told, we spent 3 full hours exploring the fun at the museum.
-The best part was that it was all free (aside from our membership which has already paid for itself).
 The kids had a blast and would have stayed longer if we would have let them.

 We’ll definitely go back and soon.
 Next week they decorate for Christmas which includes a display of model trains and trees decorated in various styles from around the world.
 I can’t wait to go back!